phenotypic/homebridge-nodemcu-relay/README.md

 ## Wiring

-Depending on which relay module you have, it will either be a `HIGH` or `LOW` activation relay.
+Depending on which relay module you have, it will either be `HIGH` or `LOW` activation.
 The `NodeMCU-Relay.ino` script accommodates for both, providing two seperate pins depending on which type of relay you have:

 ![Diagram](https://image.ibb.co/hEDhFL/Wiring-Relay-Diagram.jpg)